 Why sponsor a visiting scholar?

-Visiting Scholars sponsored through Northwestern Buffett gain access to our multidisciplinary, global intellectual community and find new opportunities for collaboration with their faculty hosts and others across the university.
+When faculty sponsor their visiting scholar through the Buffett Institute, their visiting scholar gains access to our multidisciplinary, global intellectual community and find new opportunities for collaboration with their faculty hosts and others across the university.

 In addition to pursuing their own professional and research agendas, previous Buffett Visiting Scholars have participated in a broad range of activities at the Institute, including:

-- Meeting and consulting with Northwestern researchers, including Northwestern Buffett Global Working Groups
+- Meeting and consulting with Northwestern researchers, including Buffett Global Working Groups

-- Developing partnership opportunities with Northwestern Buffett's Global Collaboration team and faculty partners
+- Developing partnership opportunities with Buffett's Global Collaboration team and faculty partners

 Learn more about current and past Buffett Visiting Scholars.